persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - right click on the sub-item of design_3 named 'Evaluation' and choose New metamodel

-      - choose the Kriging method and click on Continue button then the Finish button
+      - choose the Kriging method, select all the validation methods:

       .. image:: /developer_manual/validation/design_3_kriging_wizard.png
           :align: center

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button and click immediately on the Stop button
-      - there is only y0 in the list view at the left side of the result window
+      - The result window does not contain the Validation tab

       .. image:: /developer_manual/validation/design_3_result.png
           :align: center